About Me

 I hold a PhD in Film & Media Studies from UC Santa Barbara, and I am a former Doctoral Fellow of the Social Sciences and Humanities Research Council of Canada.
 I also hold a BA in Communication from Simon Fraser University in Vancouver and an MA in Media Studies from Concordia University in Montreal.

 Prior to graduate study, I worked extensively in the social mission sector, developing public programs, education initiatives, and national campaigns focused on issues of media democratization and information governance in Canada.
-Outside of office hours, I maintain a songwriting and performance practice under the name CHAPS, and publish occasionally on questions of gender, sexuality, race, and identity in country music.
-Some of that writing can be found here.
+Outside of office hours, I maintain a songwriting and performance practice under the name CHAPS and work as a freelance arts and culture writer for various publications.
+Other, more important interests include pie and vermouth.